Schwinger Current in de Sitter Space

-{\bf \textsc{Acknowledgements.}},\,The authors thank Pedro Garcia Osorio, Manel Masip, Jose Santiago and Takeshi Kobayashi for useful comments and discussions.\,This work has been partially supported by Junta de Andaluc\'a Project\,A-FQM-472-UGR20 (fondos FEDER) and by SRA (10.13039/501100011033) and ERDF under grant PID2022-139466NB-C21 (R.V.M.) as well as by PID2022-140831NB-I00 funded by MICIU/AEI/10.13039/501100011033 and FEDER,UE (M.B.G.,A.T.M.),\,FCT CERN grant 10.54499/2024.00252.CERN\,(M.B.G.,A.T.M.,P.F),\,and FCT fellowship SFRH/BD/151475/2021 with DOI identifier 10.54499/SFRH/BD/151475/2021 (P.F.).\,LU is supported by the Slovenian Research Agency under the research core funding No.P1-0035, and by the research grants J1-60026 and J1-4389.\,This article is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).\,RVM thanks the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA$^+$ (Project ID 390831469), for its hospitality and partial support during the completion of this work.
+{\bf \textsc{Acknowledgements:}}\,The authors thank Pedro Garcia Osorio, Manel Masip, Jose Santiago and Takeshi Kobayashi for useful comments and discussions.\,This work has been partially supported by Junta de Andaluc\'ia Projects\, P21-00199, A-FQM-472-UGR20 (fondos FEDER) and by SRA (10.13039/501100011033) and ERDF under grant PID2022-139466NB-C21 (R.V.M.) as well as by PID2022-140831NB-I00 funded by MICIU/AEI/10.13039/501100011033 and FEDER,UE (M.B.G.,A.T.M.),\,FCT CERN grant 10.54499/2024.00252.CERN\,(M.B.G.,A.T.M.,P.F),\,and FCT Grant No.SFRH/BD/151475/2021and 10.54499/SFRH/BD/151475/2021\,(P.F.).\,LU is supported by the Slovenian Research Agency under the research core funding No.P1-0035, and by the research grants J1-60026 and J1-4389.\,This article is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).\,RVM thanks the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA$^+$ (Project ID 390831469), for its hospitality and partial support during the completion of this work.